offen/deployment/README.md

 ## Automatically expiring old backups

-This setup also can automatically delete old backups from your storage.
+This deployment setup can also handle automatic deletion of old backups from your storage.
 To enable this feature, start the setup passing `expire`:

 ```sh
 ./deploy.sh backup expire
 ```

+The backup currently runs once a day at 2:30AM UTC.
+You can change this schedule in `expire/crontab.txt`.

-You can also run this manually if you prefer not to have the container handle this for you:
+You can also run this command manually if you prefer not to have the container handle this for you:

 ```sh
 docker-compose -f docker-compose.expire.yml run --entrypoint expire --rm  expire $AWS_S3_BUCKET_NAME $BACKUP_RETENTION